 Many workers report they have taken other steps to prepare for retirement.
-These include 51 percent who report they have estimated how much income they would need each month in retirement and 44 percent who have planned for an emergency expense in retirement.
-Around 4 in 10 workers have thought about how much money to withdraw from their retirement savings and investments in retirement (42 percent) and calculated how much they would likely need for retirement health expenses (41 percent).
-Nearly 6 in 10 workers (55 percent) report they have thought about how they would occupy their time in retirement, and half (50 percent) have thought about how long they will live or how many years they will spend in retirement (Figure 5).
+These include 59 percent who report they thought about how the age at which you claim Social Security can impact the amount you receive, 51 percent who have estimated how much income they would need each month in retirement, and 45 percent who have planned for an emergency expense in retirement.
+Around four in 10 workers have thought about how much money to withdraw from their retirement savings and investments in retirement (41 percent) and calculated how much they would likely need for retirement health expenses (40 percent).
+Nearly six in 10 workers (58 percent) report they have thought about how they would occupy their time in retirement, and half (50 percent) have thought about how long they will live or how many years they will spend in retirement (Figure 5).